jeffsauer/christinas-woodshed-hugo/content/Club-Sandwich.md

 type: "post"
 ---

-Ham, turkey, choice of cheese, bread, and waffle cut fries.
+Triple decker sourdough, smoked ham, turkey, bacon with lettuce, tomato, and mayo.
+Choice of cheese and a side.